Dimitrolito/avalanche-wallet/guides/using_cypress.md

 ## Ideas for later

 -   run cypress as a [git cron job](https://jasonet.co/posts/scheduled-actions/) so it runs on scheduled intervals against prod
--   include linting so things like .only dont get left inside tests, info can be found [here](https://www.npmjs.com/package/eslint-plugin-no-only-tests)
+-   include linting so things like .only don't get left inside tests, info can be found [here](https://www.npmjs.com/package/eslint-plugin-no-only-tests)